Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 2. Sukoshi eigo o hanaseru ishi wa imasu ka?”
 This means, “Is there a doctor (ishi) who can speak a little English?”

-We hope that this guide for Tokyo’s English-speaking, foreigner-friendly hospitals and clinics will be handy for you in any medical emergencies if you are in Tokyo.
+We hope this guide to Tokyo’s English-speaking hospitals and clinics will be handy for you in any medical emergencies.
 We will also come up with such medical resources for other major cities in Japan.

 Himanshu Jain